-- 1. Audit Services: fees billed for professional services for the audit of CAE's annual consolidated financial statements and services that are normally provided by PwC in connection with statutory and regulatory filings, including the audit of the internal controls and financial reporting as required by the Sarbanes-Oxley Act of 2002 ("SOX"). - Audit-related Services: fees relating to work performed in connection with CAE's acquisitions/divestitures, financings/prospectuses, translation and other miscellaneous accounting-related services. - 3.
-Tax Services: fees relating to tax compliance, tax planning and tax advice.
+- Audit Services: fees billed for professional services for the audit of CAE's annual consolidated financial statements and services that are normally provided by PwC in connection with statutory and regulatory filings, including the audit of the internal controls and financial reporting as required by the Sarbanes-Oxley Act of 2002 ("SOX"). - Audit-related Services: fees relating to work performed in connection with CAE's acquisitions/divestitures, financings/prospectuses, translation and other miscellaneous accounting-related services. - 3.
+Tax Services: fees relating to tax compliance, tax planning and tax advice. - 4.
+All Other Services: fees paid for advisory and consulting services.
+No such fees were paid in the last two fiscal years.